 The design of the Big Green Egg allows for perfect air flow to be able to control the temperature.
 The bottom vent allows you full control over the amount of air going into the Egg and through the coals.
 The variable “daisy wheel” on the top allows you a full range of options when controlling how much airflow goes through the chamber and escapes the Egg.
-All the while, the ceramic Egg is perfectly radiating even heat onto the grate surface where you put the food.
+All the while, the ceramic Egg is correctly radiating even heat on the grate surface where you put the food.
 Below, I’ve explained my system for temperature control at different levels for when we cook pizza, grill a steak, or smoke ribs or even cheese!
 What follows are general tips I have developed for regulating & controlling the Big Green Egg temperature.

 How much Charcoal to Use?

 So how much charcoal should you use in the Egg?
 It depends on what you’re cooking!
 In my opinion, the Big Green Egg has three functions: 1) Grill / Cook, 2) Smoke, 3) Bake.
-I use different amounts of charcoal for each of the 3 functions.
+I use different amounts of charcoal for each of the three functions.

 For Grilling and Baking, I fill the charcoal chamber to about 3/4 full to the line between the two pieces of the BGE.
 If I’m going to sear and grill a couple of steaks, I might put in a little more charcoal and get the Egg nice and hot.
 When I bake Papa Murphy’s pizza (Large Pizza works great!), I put in a little less than 3/4 full because I don’t need as much.

 For smoking, it depends on the smoke and the length of the cook.
-If I’m going to be smoking a pork shoulder for 10+ hours then I’ll be filling up the chamber.
-You will really need to work on your temperature control because if you have too much lump and it gets too hot, then it’ll be hard to get the dome temperature (the temperature inside the dome at the top) down because the ceramic is now quite hot.
+If I’m going to be smoking a pork shoulder for 10+ hours, then I’ll be filling up the chamber.
+You will need to work on your temperature control because if you have too much lump and it gets too hot, then it’ll be hard to get the dome temperature (the temperature inside the dome at the top) down because the ceramic is now quite warm.
 Compared to a Weber Grill, or Weber Smokey Mountain, the Big Green Egg uses much, much less charcoal.
-First off you use lump charcoal, and second, when you are done using the Egg, you close up the grill and that seals things pretty well to snuff out the coals.
-By doing this, you can simply add a few pieces of charcoal to the chamber the next time you grill.
+First off you use lump charcoal, and second, when you are done using the Egg, you close up the grill, and that seals things pretty well to snuff out the coals.
+By doing this, you can add a few pieces of charcoal to the chamber the next time you grill.

 How to Light Charcoal

 I like to use the Big Green Egg brand fire starters, and I put one of those in the middle of the charcoal, light it and keep the lid open for about 5 minutes.
-Once you can see that the charcoal has started to get a little orange fire in the firebox then shut the lid.
-You will need to add the daisy wheel or Smokeware cap on top very soon but you want to let the fire start to burn and heat up the egg.
+Once you can see that the charcoal has started to get a little orange fire in the firebox, then shut the lid.
+You will need to add the daisy wheel or Smokeware cap on top very soon, but you want to let the fire start to burn and heat the egg.

 Tip: When cooking at high temps beware of the back flash of heat when you open the Egg.
 Always “burp” the Egg by opening the lid an inch or two to allow it to breathe.
 You need to get a Pit Mitt because of the heat, trust me.
 I own a Pit Mitt for opening the egg and silicone gloves as well: